kailash-manasarovar/statement/docs/timeline/2025/june.md

     - Everything from here is rough-sketch at best.
     - Please be patient while I work on polishing up these sections.
     - I will publish an update in due course.
+    - If they ask you to pay for the update, contact me with confirmation you bought the book and I'll send you one for free.

 ## Detox